redhat-sap/sap-data-intelligence/observer-operator/README.md

 - [x] configre host path mount for diagnostic pods
 - [x] configure node selector on SDI and SLC Bridge namespace
 - [x] configure role and rolebindings in SDI namespace
--
-Missing generic functionality:
-- [] comprehensive SDIObserver status updates
+- [x] comprehensive SDIObserver status updates

 ## Getting Started

+Please refer to https://access.redhat.com/articles/7042265#ocp-install-sdi-observer-operator for detailed usage information.

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).